fer-tech/fer-tech/README.md

 - 💬 Ask me about latim syntax
 - 📫 How to reach me: neobernardi@outlook.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love books and comic books!
+- ⚡ Fun fact: I love books and comics!

 ## For more professional details: